cjmccjmccjmc/ControlLoop/README.md

     theControlLoop.setControlType(ControlLoop::ONOFF);

-Finally, you will need to tell the ControlLoop to turn itself on otherwise calls to Compute() will not send a turn on change the Relay Update and make subsequent calls to the update() method to change the controlled varaible.
+Finally, you will need to tell the ControlLoop to turn itself on otherwise calls to Compute() will not send a turn on change the Relay Update and make subsequent calls to the update() method to change the controlled variable.

     theControlLoop.setOn();

 This method can also be called outside of setup() when used as part of a state machine to handle the end user turning it on and off.
-Don't always call it at the start of the  loop() as Ardunio calls the loop() multiple times.
+Don't always call it at the start of the  loop() as Arduino calls the loop() multiple times.
 This could cause the thing being controlled to start-up each time.

 This is also a ``setOff()`` to reverse the above.